1854books/the1854project/README.md

 Douglas J. Ficek, "Man is a Yes": Fanon, Liberation and the Playful Politics of Philosophical Archaeology, doctoral dissertation submitted to the Faculty of Temple University, August 2013.

-Hannah-Jones, Nikole. *The 1619 Project: A New Origin Story.* Random House Publishing Group, 2021.

 The Upanishads: Volume One: Katha, Īśa, Kena, and Mundaka.
 Translated by Swami Nikhilananda, Harper & Brothers, 1949.

 ## Contributors